Some Hamlets and Townships of Dewsbury mentioned in this article:

 Wakefield Court Rolls

-There were Hemyngewayes in nearby Hiprum (Hipperholme) and it is possible that our family originated there.
+There were also Hemyngewayes in nearby Hiprum (Hipperholme) and it is possible that our family originated there.
 The earliest recorded reference found to date is from the 1307 Court Rolls of Wakefield that mention:

 *1309 Thomas and Richard de Hemmyngway fined at Hiprum (Hipperholme) for allowing their beasts to stray.
 Note: The inference from the “de” is that they owed their surname to a minor locality in the neighbourhood of Hipperholme.